Ceceros/import_command/README.md

 6. Add your .xml file to the /import_command folder, or just use the provided feed.xml.

-7. Enter the command "php bin/console `app:import feed.xml` (replace feed.xml with your filename) to execute the command.
+7. Enter the command `php bin/console app:import feed.xml` (replace feed.xml with your filename) to execute the command.